From Editor to Dense Geometry Estimator: Methods

 An intuitive idea is to find a straight integration path, which means the velocity direction always remains the same.
 In this paper, we further require the velocity magnitude to be consistent so that the velocity is completely independent of $t$, and redefine the loss as:

-Additionally, one key characteristic of generative/editing models is their stochastic nature, which is essential for producing diverse outputs.
-For deterministic dense prediction tasks, however, this stochasticity is not only unnecessary but also introduces undesirable variance into the training objective, complicating the optimization of $f_\theta$.
-Therefore, we simplify the objective by reducing it from a stochastic expectation over all possible $\mathbf{z}^y_0$ to a deterministic formulation with a fixed $\mathbf{z}^y_0 = \mathbf{0}$.
-This further refines the loss as:
+Additionally, for deterministic dense prediction tasks, the stochastic nature of generative/editing models is unnecessary.
+Therefore, we simplify the objective by reducing it from an expectation of all $\mathbf{z}^y_0\sim\mathcal{N}(0,1)$ to the fixed $\mathbf{z}^y_0 = \mathbf{0}$.
+For simplicity, we omit this term and rewrite the loss as:

 and the inference process can be simplified as:

 Overall, as shown in Fig.~\ref{fig:meanflow} (c) and (d), our refined flow matching not only eliminates the errors introduced by discretized curved trajectories and random starting points, but also significantly reduces inference time, achieving simultaneous improvements in both performance and efficiency.